-If you believe your AOL or AIM Username has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.
+If you believe your AOL account has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.

 Review Your Billing Details

-- Sign into your account with your master Username, and answer your Account Security Question.
+• Sign into your account with your primary username and answer your Account Security Question.
 Check your account activity for any unusual charges.

-- Note: Even if someone gains unauthorized access to your account, you can be assured that your payment information is secure.
-The only way someone can gain access to your payment information is when you send it in an email or an instant message.
+- Your billing info used for AOL is protected, even if someone gains unauthorized access to your account, you can be assured that your payment information is secure.
+The only way someone can gain access to your payment information is when you send it in an email.

 Run a Virus Scan